Suwon Samsung Bluewings: Colours

 The Bluewings' colours are blue, red and white.
 Blue is the colour of Samsung and also symbolises youth and hope.
 Red is the symbol of bravery, passion, challenge, vitality and dynamism.
 White represents benevolence, purity and fair play.

-Grounds

 Stadium

 The Suwon Samsung Bluewings used the 11,808-seat Suwon Sports Complex as their home stadium from 1995 through 2001.

 Samsung began building the Suwon World Cup Stadium, the current home of the Bluewings, in 1996, but construction stopped in 1998 due to the 1997 Asian financial crisis.
 With the support of the city of Suwon and Gyeonggi Province, the stadium was completed in May 2001.
 It was used as a venue for the 2002 FIFA World Cup.
 Based on the shape of the roof of the stadium, fans sometimes call the stadium the "Big Bird".

-Training ground

 The Bluewings' training ground is located in Dongtan, a district of Hwaseong.

+Supporters and rivalries

+Frente Tricolor (청백적 전선, 靑白赤 戰線) is the official Suwon Samsung Bluewings supporters group.
+The group is known for its fanatical support for the club, especially versus its major rivals, which has sometimes led to violent incidents between Suwon supporters and rival fans.

+The club's official theme song is "My Love, My Suwon" by the South Korean punk rock band No Brain.
+It is based on the song "Little Baby", released in 2003, and Suwon fans sang it by changing the lyrics.

+The club shares its most fierce rivalry with FC Seoul in a derby dubbed the Super Match.
+The origins of the derby comes from when FC Seoul was based in the city of Anyang, where its previous parent company LG had a major presence.
+The derby was not only a rivalry between the cities of Anyang and Suwon, but one between Samsung and LG, two of the largest electronics companies in South Korea.
+The rivalry has continued since FC Seoul's relocation to Seoul.
+The derby now represents a rivalry between Seoul, the largest city in South Korea, and Suwon, the capital of Gyeonggi Province, the most populous administrative unit in South Korea that surrounds Seoul.

+The club also shares rivalries with other major clubs in the Seoul Capital Area, including cross-town Suwon FC (Suwon Derby), FC Anyang (Jijidae Derby), Incheon United (Suin Derby), and Seongnam FC (Magye Derby), although its rivalry with Seongnam has weakened since Seongnam has declined as a major force in the K League.